TED Series, Part III: Omega-3 and Mental Health.

 TED Series, Part I: Could Creatine Play an Important Role to Mental Health?

-In this first instalment of the TED (Tired-Exercise-Diet) series, we will explore the intriguing possibility that creatine supplementation, long associated with sports performance, might also play a role in mental health, especially in disorders rooted in shame, self-hate, self-criticism, and general affect dysregulation.
+In this first instalment of the TED series, the article explores the intriguing possibility that creatine supplementation, long associated with sports performance, may also play a role in mental health—particularly in disorders rooted in shame, self-hatred, self-criticism, and broader affect dysregulation.
+Subsequent articles will extend this framework to other supplements and lifestyle variables, progressively building an integrated model of how sleep, movement, and nutrition can be leveraged to support psychotherapeutic change within the NeuroAffective-CBT® framework.

 Introducing TED in the NeuroAffective-CBT® Framework – Mirea’s Contribution